 Star Trails

 It’s easy enough to forget that the Earth is rotating at 1000 mph (1,600 k/hr).
 We look up at night and see the stars (away from city lights of course).
 The further we are from lights, the more stars we see as our vision adapts.
-Stare upward long enough and we begin to see the stars moving.
+Look upward long enough and we begin to see the stars moving.

 Night sky photography is thought to be the domain of wide angle lenses.
 While 14-24mm lenses are common, it’s possible to use longer lenses to capture some very interesting and beautiful trail effects.